Facts About Dog Fleas

 What do dog flea bites look like?

 Dog flea bites usually appear as a small red dot surrounded by a red halo.
 Bites do not swell, although some people develop hives as an allergic reaction to the flea bite.

 How do you control dog fleas in your home?

 Wash your pet regularly to get rid of fleas.
 Your vet will be able to direct you to the best products for this purpose.
 Replacing pet beds, regularly washing clothing, bedding, and curtains will help in managing the flea Yards and the interiors of homes can be treated by a pest management professional to eradicate the fleas.

-Benefits of Professional Dog Flea Pest Control
+What are the Benefits of Professional Dog Flea Pest Control?

 A pest management professional has the education, equipment and skills necessary to effectively address a dog flea problem.
 Finding and treating the dog fleas can be challenging, especially if they are spread throughout your house.
 A pest management professional provides their expertise to identify the pest problem and determine the best possible solution to resolve the dog flea infestation.